barbarachbc/esphome-workshop/README.md

 When asking AI to help with this project:

 ### Context to Provide
-- "This is an Astro site using content collections"
+- "This is a personal ESPHome workshop tracking site built with Astro"
-- "Three collections: devices (hardware), components (ESPHome software), projects (complete projects)"
+- "Four collections: devices (hardware with status tracking), components (ESPHome software), projects (with status tracking), notes (guides/lessons)"
 - "Collections are interconnected via slug references"
+- "Devices and projects have required status fields for tracking usage"

 ### Common Tasks